-- Receive interpreter services at no charge. - File a complaint or grievance if language needs are not met. - Not use family members or friends as interpreters.
+- Receive interpreter services at no cost. - File a complaint or grievance if language needs are not met. - Not use family members, friends, and minor children as interpreters.

 Referrals for Specialty Care

 The PCP is responsible for management and coordination of a member's complete medical care, including initial and primary care, maintaining continuity of care and initiating specialist referrals.
 The PCP refers the member to a specialist when additional knowledge or skills are required.